openhab/openhab-addons/bundles/org.openhab.binding.monopriceaudio/README.md

 Monoprice 10761 & 39261 or Dayton Audio DAX66 Amplifiers use the `amplifier` id.
 Up to 18 zones with 3 linked amps, 6 source inputs.
 Monoprice 31028 70V Amplifiers use the `monoprice70v` id.
 Supports 6 zones per amp with 2 source inputs, not linkable.
+Dayton Audio DAX88 Amplifiers use the `dax88` id.
+Supports 8 zones (2 un-amplified) per amp with 8 source inputs, not linkable.
 Xantech 4x4 Amplifiers use the `xantech44` id.
 Supports 4 zones per amp with 4 source inputs, not linkable.
 Xantech 8x8 Amplifiers use the `xantech88` id.
 Up to 24 zones with 3 linked amps, 8 source inputs.